tytydraco/yessleep/out/Dont_eat_at_the_diner_called_Happys_Restaurant_They_serve_absolutely_delicious_human_meat.md

 I got out of the car, heading over to the front of the restaurant where I lit a cigarette and inhaled deeply.
 The spicy menthol tobacco gave me a sudden jolt of energy.
 Blinking quickly, I smoked the cigarette as quickly as I could, feeling wide awake by the end of it.
 I stood under the canopy of the building, watching lightning erupt like missile flashes across the sky.
 The street remained dead and empty.
 I hadn’t seen a single other person since I had dropped off the weirdo at the nearby Victorian house.

 I opened the glass door of the diner, hearing a bell ring overhead.
 I looked into the empty restaurant, seeing its sparkling clean tables.
 The smell of fresh coffee rose out in fragrant waves.
 Shrugging, I went down and sat at a table next to a TV in the corner.
-It was playing some twenty-four hour news channel, talking about a mass break-out in a nearby mental asylum.
+It was playing some local news channel.

-“Two patients of the Graypath Psychiatric Hospital were able to break out by murdering a doctor and taking a nurse hostage.
+“Two patients of the Graypath Psychiatric Hospital were able to break out by taking a nurse hostage.
 They had apparently planned the attack for weeks, making homemade knives out of screws taken out of the walls and other contraband that went undetected.
+The nurse escaped soon after, uninjured but in clear distress.
 The facility is considered a maximum-security hospital, with the majority of patients considered criminally insane and held until…”

 “Hey, sorry bud, didn’t see you there,” a voice called out from the back of the empty restaurant.
 I jumped, turning to see who was speaking.